Robert Johnson: In popular culture

-The season 2 episode 6 of the NBC sci-fi time-travel series Timeless, "King of The Delta Blues", is about the heroes travelling back to San Antonio in 1936 when Robert Johnson and Don Law were recording Johnson's first album in a hotel room.
-The show features quite a bit of Johnson's singing and playing.
+In season 2 episode 6 of the NBC sci-fi time-travel series Timeless, "King of The Delta Blues", the protagonists travel back to San Antonio in 1936 when Robert Johnson (portrayed by Kamahl Naiqui) and Don Law (played by Gavin Stenhouse) were recording Johnson's first album in a hotel room.
+The episode incorporates a bit of Johnson's singing and playing.